Oneflow-Inc/libai/docs/source/notes/How_to_build_vision_transformer_model_in_LiBai.md

 **2. Manually set the sbp signature of `cls_token` and `pos_embed`**

-In order to fit different parallel mode in LiBai, users need to manually set the **sbp signature** of the layers built with `nn.Parameter` which are not implemented in LiBai, like `cls_token` and `pos_embed` in Vision Transformer:
+In order to fit different parallel mode in LiBai, users must manually set the **sbp signature** for all the parameters and buffers of those layers not implemented in LiBai, like `cls_token` and `pos_embed` in Vision Transformer:
 ```python
 import oneflow as flow
 import oneflow.nn as nn